Start Building for Free

 1. Select Releases in the CircleCI web app sidebar

-2. Click Configure Environments to enter the release environments view
+2. Select Configure Environments to enter the release environments view

-3. Click to select your environment to view valid token details, including when the token was last used.
+3. Select your environment to view valid token details, including when the token was last used.

 If the token has been last used longer than a minute ago, then this is likely to be the problem.